RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 - Click Gateways and select + CREATE to register your gateway

-- After registering your gateway, fill in the necessary information.
+- Fill in the necessary information.

 -